ucb-bar/chipyard/docs/Generators/TestChipIP.rst

 SPI Flash Model
 ---------------

-The SPI flash model is a devices that models a simple SPI flash device.
+The SPI flash model is a device that models a simple SPI flash device.
 It currently only supports single read, quad read, single write, and quad write instructions.
 The memory is backed by a file which is provided using ``+spiflash#=<NAME_OF_FILE>``, where ``#`` is the SPI flash ID (usually ``0``).